 4. Tell that science can be applied in real-life

 It is easier to approach if you see successful examples.
-History depicts few but very interesting examples of women who excel in STEM areas, remarkably and proudly.
+History depicts a lot of very interesting examples of women who excel in STEM areas, remarkably and proudly.

 She was one of the earliest computer pioneers and also the only legitimate child of Lord Byron, the famous British poet.
 At her mother’s insistence, tutors taught her mathematics and science.
 Being gifted mathematician, she published an article in 1843 with her thoughts on how codes can be created on a machine.
 Ada is often considered to be the first computer programmer.

-Encourage girls with good examples of women in STEM.
+Encourage girls with amazing examples of women in STEM!

 Finally, girls love STEM!

-One of the amazing findings of Girl Scouts Research Institute was that girls say that they are interested in STEM subjects.
+One of the amazing findings of Girl Scouts Research Institute was that girls really do say that they are interested in STEM subjects!
 74% of the sample group are showing interest in science, technology, engineering, and math to some extent.

 Robo Wunderkind is a gender-neutral coding toy and coming back to the question “where to start for the youngest?”, Robo Wunderkind is the best answer.
-The smallest girls and boys enjoy learning with our robots because they are too young to drill books but smart enough to learn with laughter while they play.
+The smallest girls and boys enjoy learning with our robotics kit because they are too young to read engineering books, but smart enough to code, build robots, and learn with laughter while they play.